bexiturley/pands-project/README.md

 ***

 ##  Scikit Learn
 Simple and efficient tools for data mining and data analysis.
 It is a free machine learning library provided by Python.
-From the investigations I undertook during the course of this project
-I came to the conclusion that all the above graphs helped to show the differences in the petals and sepals of the iris.
-Looking at the information ourselves, if we were given a sample iris, we could decide to a relatively high degree of certainintly which species it was.
-There is some overlapping at a few stages between some of the samples which will make it trickier to id but overall it should be doable.
-Following on from this is machine learning.

- This is how machine learning begins.
-Taking all the above data it becomes much easier to classify the iris via the differences in lengths and width.
-To go one step further is to take the above information see that there is a difference and then put it to use by learning to classify the iris not by how it looks but by giving the computer measurements and letting it decide for itself which species the iris belongs to.
-That is machine learning or supervised learning.

 The data already exists within sickitlearn.